simwrapper/simwrapper-python-tools/README.md

 ## About this library

-This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using SimWrapper.
+This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using the SimWrapper website.

 We are at the very early stages of building this tool.
 The API will change, things will break, and there are certainly bugs.